junxit/us-congress-bills-116/metadata.md

 - 2019-11-21 — Senate amendment agreed to: Amendment SA 1251 agreed to in Senate by Unanimous Consent.
 - 2019-11-21 — Senate amendment proposed (on the floor): Amendment SA 1251 proposed by Senator Fischer for Senator Lankford.
 - 2019-11-21 — Senate amendment submitted
+- 2019-11-25 — Message on Senate action sent to the House.
+- 2019-11-26 — Received in the House.
+- 2019-11-26 — Referred to the House Committee on Oversight and Reform.